 To find better ways to assess driver safety, Owsley and her colleagues are giving 2,000 older drivers different types of vision screening tests, including tests of visual processing speed.
 By tracking their driving records for several years, the scientists can figure out which tests were best at predicting safe or dangerous driving, including car crashes.
 These findings might eventually lead to more accurate screening tests to identify potentially unsafe drivers.

 If you’re not convinced you should have regular eye exams, consider that some of the more serious age-related eye diseases—like glaucoma, age-related macular degeneration (AMD) and diabetic eye disease—may have no warning signs or symptoms in their early stages.

-Glaucoma comes from increased fluid pressure inside the eye that damages the .
+Glaucoma comes from increased fluid pressure inside the eye that damages the The largest sensory nerve of the eye.
+It carries signals for sight from the retina to the brain..
 “Glaucoma can slowly steal your peripheral vision.
 You may not notice it until it’s advanced,” says Chew.
 It can be treated with prescription eye drops, lasers or surgery.
 If not treated, however, it can lead to vision loss and blindness.